Research

 Ontologies of Language and Linguistic Natures

 My work with the Aché has also led me to explore broader questions of the ontological grounds of what language is from indigenous epistemological perspectives.
 As part of efforts at intellectual decolonization, and in dialogue with critical linguistic theory building from the Global South (e.g., Pennycook and Makoni 2019), together with my colleague Guilherme Heurich I have advanced the concept of “linguistic natures” as a challenge to Euro-American-derived understandings of language that still prevail in much research and theory.
 We have organized three conference panels and two workshops, exploring the philosophical and cosmological foundations of a variety of linguistic phenomena in different indigenous communities across the Americas.
 We have coedited a special issue in Language & Communciation (Hauck and Heurich 2018).
-I also gave an invited keynote on this topic at the “Critical Language Research: Applied Linguistic and Anthropological Approaches” workshop at Newcastle University (watch here).
+I also gave an invited keynote on this topic at the “Critical Language Research: Applied Linguistic and Anthropological Approaches” workshop at Newcastle University (watch here), an extended version of which was published recently in the Journal of Linguistic Anthropology.

 In 2005 I participated in a project investigating cultural integration along the border regions of the (then) four Mercosur countries, Argentina, Brazil, Paraguay, and Uruguay.
 I co-edited the two ensuing volumes, one in German (Chiappini and Hauck 2007) and one bilingual in Spanish and Portuguese (Hauck, Chiappini, and Timm 2011).
 My own research within that project was concerned with the role of the indigenous language Guaraní for Paraguayan and regional identity politics.
 A resulting monograph Language Under Construction (Hauck 2009) looks at linguistic purism and hybridity in (Guaraní-Spanish) bilingual language planning while also analyzing the philosophical foundations that underlie conflicting policy proposals.